 You have worked hard all your life, perhaps as a contractor, small business owner, nurse, politician, or any other career that required your steadfast focus, and perseverance.
 You have created a life, and wealth through tough labor.
 The last thing you need is to invalidate your hard work and lose all that you have saved.
 That’s exactly what can happen when you’re caught in a lawsuit.
 That is also why it is so essential to know strategies to protect assets from lawsuits.

 You may have worked years to afford that boat, even decades to afford that RV, why should anyone else obtain those assets because of a human misstep.
 They shouldn’t.
-As humans, we’re all capable of missteps, and because of this, we need to outline ways to shield assets from lawsuits and know what can be seized, a.k.a. an asset protection plan.
-There are also ways to protect yourself after a lawsuit is filed.
+As humans, we’re all capable of missteps, and because of this, we need to outline ways to protect assets from lawsuits; need to know what our opponents can seize.
+Thus, we need an asset protection strategy.

 First and foremost, regardless of what you may think about insurance, it is good to have but it is not enough.
 There are severe limitations.
 Most civil tort lawsuits nowadays allege “fraud,” whether justified or not, because the layer can collect a greater sum.
 If a plaintiff makes that allegation, true or not, the insurance companies will tuck tail and run the other way.
 Regardless, it is still wise that you fully cover your net worth with an umbrella insurance policy.
 In other words, if the policy only covers part of your net worth, it is not sufficient.
 You can expect to spend about $250, on average, per $1m of coverage.
 This is a steal, should you ever be in a situation where your assets are in jeopardy.